 The weather in the area can also be highly variable with day temperatures often ranging from 25oC to -8oC in this period depending on the wind strength and direction.
-Nights are frequently cold and as the sun does not set properly some of our excursions will occur later into the evening and early morning which offers some amazing experiences.
+Nights are frequently cold and as the sun does not set, many of our excursions will occur later into the evening and early morning.

-We also take nice photos of Dotterel, Black-throated Diver, Ruff, Sedge and Icterine Warblers, Red-breasted Flycatcher, Fieldfare, Eurasian Wryneck, Common Redpoll and some other birds.
+We also took nice photos of Dotterel, Black-throated Diver, Ruff, Sedge and Icterine Warblers, Red-breasted Flycatcher, Fieldfare, Eurasian Wryneck, Common Redpoll and some other birds.